openshift/assisted-service/README.md

 * Blog and demo, Dec 2020: [Making OpenShift on Bare Metal easy](https://www.openshift.com/blog/making-openshift-on-bare-metal-easy)
 * Blog and demo, Oct 2020: [It's Inside your House!
 Assisted Installer on Bare Metal Demonstration](https://www.openshift.com/blog/its-inside-the-house-assisted-installer-demonstration)

+## User documentation

+By continuing to read this document you will learn how to build and deploy Assisted Service.
+If you are interested in using Assisted Service to deploy an OCP cluster, please refer to the [User Documentation](docs/user-guide/README.md).

 ## Prerequisites

 1. Docker